State College Regional Airport

 The airport is owned by The Pennsylvania State University, but the terminal building and parking areas are owned and operated by the Centre County Airport Authority.
-It is currently served by United Express and American Eagle, connecting to hubs in Pennsylvania, Virginia, and Illinois.
+On February 26, 2026, Penn State and the airport authority announced a deal to sell the airport to the Centre County Airport Authority.
+It is currently served by United Express and American Eagle, connecting to hubs in Pennsylvania, Virginia, Illinois and North Carolina.